 Another 1000 people used to live here, in Canada’s ‘highest city’ (1412m).
 There’s not a ton to see besides the old cemetery and a cenotaph, but it’s fascinating to imagine what used to be.
 The Greenwood Museum has a Phoenix road trip guide.

 After the Phoenix mine initially closed in 1919, Greenwood became something of a ghost town.
-The population was practically doubled when Greenwood became an interment camp for Japanese Canadians in WWII.
+The population was practically doubled when Greenwood became an internment camp for Japanese Canadians in WWII.

 The Nikkei Legacy Park and Greenwood Museum share the stories and experiences of the Japanese families who lived here during that difficult time.

-The museum was unfortunately closed during our visit so we took a drive along the Hardy Mountain Road instead.
+Afterwards, take a drive up nearby Hardy Mountain Road.
 It leads to a 16.9 acre property which contains the remains of the Makortoff Doukhobor Village.